A Practical Guide to Apple Search Ads

 Personal tip: the numbers you get from different attribution methodologies aren’t directly comparable.
-You can’t really put ASA and other networks side by side on the same metric without complex modeling.
+You can’t put ASA and other networks side by side on the same metric without complex modeling.
 Consider performance carefully when comparing.

-To me, the biggest advantage of running ASA is the unique granularity of data it provides.
+The biggest advantage of running ASA is the unique granularity of data it provides.

 The same applies to the Play Store, as Google doesn’t report on keywords in its ad product and doesn’t even let advertisers choose keywords to bid on.
-Google doesn’t provide keyword data to its app advertisers either, on either platform.
+Google doesn’t provide keyword data to its app advertisers on either platform.
 ASA is the only way to get reliable details of keyword performance for app advertisers.